 Blood thinners save thousands of lives every year by reducing the risk of blood clots.
 They’re widely prescribed to people with atrial fibrillation (AFib) — the most common type of heart arrhythmia.
 But these drugs come with certain risks, especially as we age.

-“Over time, people on blood thinners have a much higher chance of major bleeding after a fall or accident,” explains George Jabbour, MD, medical director of the Cardiac Catheterization Lab at UPMC’s Heart and Vascular Institute.
+“Over time, people on blood thinners have a much higher chance of major bleeding after a fall or accident,” says George Jabbour, MD, medical director of the Cardiac Catheterization Lab at the UPMC Heart and Vascular Institute (HVI) at UPMC Altoona.

 Blood thinners prevent clots from forming, but they can cause problems.
 “A minor injury for most people can pose a serious threat to people on blood thinners,” says Dr. Jabbour.
 “And for older adults who are at a much greater risk of falling, such bleeding can be life-threatening.”